Coherent coupling between YBCO superconducting resonators and sub-micrometer-thick YIG films: Coupling between magnetic film and resonator

 where $b_{vac}$ is the vacuum magnetic field of the resonator and $Z_0=58~\mathrm{\Omega}$ is the nominal impedance of the CPW line \cite{GhirriPRAppl24}.

-In summary, Fig.~\ref{fig:resonator_param} shows the temperature evolution of the parameters that describe the experimental data.
-From the fitted values of $\omega_c(T)$ and using the values of $\delta_{sc}(T)$ and $g(T)$ calculated using $r=0.45$ and $N_s=1.49 \times 10^{13}$, we can reproduce the evolution of the polaritonic spectrum in the 10-85~K range (Fig.~\ref{fig:resonator_data}).
+Fig.~\ref{fig:resonator_param} shows the temperature evolution of the parameters that describe the experimental data.
+From the fitted values of $\omega_c(T)$ and using the values of $\delta_{sc}(T)$ and $g(T)$ calculated with $r=0.45$ and $N_s=1.49 \times 10^{13}$, we can reproduce the evolution of the transmission spectra shown in Fig.~\ref{fig:resonator_data} for temperatures between 10 and 85~K.